ypriverol/os-proteomics/manuscript.md

 Bugs and mistakes are inevitable in complex software, and these issues are often best addressed through collaborative scrutiny.
 In our own work, users have uncovered bugs that we subsequently corrected, improving the reliability and robustness of our tools.
 We have also experienced users asking questions about the underlying code, leading to new features and more efficient algorithms.
 This feedback loop is unique to OSS, where the contributions from the community enhance the quality and precision of the software over time.
+Compared to proprietary software, OSS can often move faster and defray development costs by enabling users to build and contribute the features they need, rather than hoping that the maintainers of the software are willing or able to add the features themselves.
 Without such transparency, computational research can become a "black box" that stifles innovation rather than promoting it, hindering the growth of scientific knowledge.
 OSS can foster a culture of shared accountability, where code is not just released but continuously scrutinized and refined, driving the field forward in a collective effort toward scientific rigor.
 We have indeed observed this in our own projects: at the time of writing, quantms [38965444] and Mokapot [33596079] now have 12 and 13 contributors, respectively.